 The City operates four fire stations, which align with each of the City's four Council Wards.
 Each station contains a satellite police field office and provides approximately 60,000 square feet of heated space.
 In 2016, the department spent \$95,000 for upgrades and repairs to its facilities, making them some of the most modern in the State.
-Improvements like this made to necessary facilities should continue to be a priority to meet the growing needs of the community.
+Necessary improvements to facilities like this should continue to be a priority to meet the growing needs of the community.